tlotze/ophelia/doc/README.txt

 Ophelia
 =======

-Ophelia creates HTML pages from templates written in TAL, the Zope Template Attribute Language.
+Ophelia creates XHTML pages from templates written in TAL, the Zope Template Attribute Language.
 It contains a request handler for the Apache2 web server.

 See INSTALL.txt for installation and configuration issues.